July 15, 2010 | HR Compliance | Posted by Ascentis Thought Leadership

 Additionally, many state civil rights agencies have their own guidelines on pre-employment inquiries based on both federal and state nondiscrimination laws.
 Be sure to check on any additional restrictions your state may impose on job interview questions.

-To stay on top of HR industry news, trends and best practices, sign up for the Ascentis HR, Payroll and Benefits Newsletter today!
+To stay on top of HR industry news, HR software updates, trends and best practices, sign up for the Ascentis HR, Payroll and Benefits Newsletter today!